-The flowers are blooming, the birds are chirping, and the spring is in the air.
-If Benadryl isn’t doing the trick on your allergies, you can see how the mimosas fare at one of our top 10 favorite brunch spots in Dallas!
+The flowers are blooming, the birds are chirping, and the summer is in the air.
+See how the mimosas fare at one of our top 9 favorite brunch spots in Dallas!
 [Featured image: @mapleleafdiner]

 Bishop Arts Southern European escape, Paradiso, is a multi-sensory experience every brunch should aspire to be.
 Adorned with colorful artwork, bespoke furniture, and lush greenery – not to mention their gorgeous garden terrace – Paradiso offers a lovely quaint setting to enjoy french toast, breakfast pizza, and croque madame.

 Specializing in Southern Fare, the award-winning and James Beard-nominated restaurant and bar in Dallas is home to brunch for the soul.
 Off the corner of Klyde Warren Park, Yardbird offers both indoor and outdoor seating, with a gorgeous interior fit with high ceilings and spacious windows as well as a floral terrace dappled with suspended lighting fixtures.
 Brunch favorites include their Funfetti Pancakes, Chicken ‘N’ Watermelon ‘N’ Waffles, and Maine Lobster Benedict.